khanhicetea/today-i-learned/devops/Free-sandbox-server-for-development.md

 We can use Heroku as a forever-free sandbox solution for testing or hosting micro service.
 Adding a credit card to have 1000 free computing hours.

 Heroku will make a service down if no received request come.
-We can use a cronjob-like service to check health service and keep it live !!! ;)
+We can use a cronjob-like service to check service health and keep it live !!! ;)

-Cronjob check health service : pingdom, statuscake, port-monitor, uptimerobot
+Cronjob check health SASS : pingdom, statuscake, port-monitor, uptimerobot

-**Btw, I don't recommend you keep service live but no use, it make Heroku infrastructure heavy and THAT'S NOT FAIR for them !**
+**Btw, I don't recommend you keep service live but no use, it makes Heroku infrastructure heavy and THAT'S NOT FAIR for them !**